 In this study the educational program will be held in eight 90-minute sessions.
-Each educational session will begin with a warm-up.
+Each educational session will begin with a warmup.
 Then, the educational content will be presented.
 In the next step, educational activities related to the educational content will be performed.
 At the end of the session, a summary of the presented materials will be provided.

 The effectiveness of the educational program will be evaluated using a post-test and 6-month follow up.
-In the post-test, the mean scores of knowledge, skills, beliefs, and self-efficacy of participants in the intervention and the control groups will be measured.
+In the post-test, the mean scores of knowledge, skills, beliefs, and selfefficacy of participants in the intervention and the control groups will be measured.

 The data collection tools in this study are a self-report questionnaire and a checklist for evaluating skill performance.
-The self-report questionnaire is a tool based on the important constructs of SCT including knowledge, skills, self-efficacy, outcome expectations beliefs and behavior.
-The program evaluation will be conducted in three phases: The preliminary evaluation will be conducted before the the participants' intervention to assess baseline levels of knowledge, skills, selfefficacy, outcome expectations beliefs, and care behavior of the spine.
-The impact evaluation will be conducted after the intervention to assess the effectiveness of the program.
+The self-report questionnaire is a tool based on the important constructs of SCT including knowledge, skills, b self-efficacy, outcome expectations beliefs and b behavior.
+The program evaluation will be to conducted in three phases: The preliminary s evaluation will be conducted before the in intervention to assess the participants' T baseline levels of knowledge, skills, selfefficacy, outcome expectations beliefs, and p care behavior of the spine.
+The impact to evaluation will be conducted after the V intervention to assess the effectiveness of the program.
 Outcome evaluations that will do at 6- month follow up.
 The educational program will be implemented by a team of experienced educators.

 The data will be analyzed using SPSS version 19.
 Descriptive statistics such as frequency distribution and percentage, central and dispersion indices will be used to describe the data.
-To ensure the homogeneity of the two before the intervention. groups Kolmogorov-Smirnov test will be used to check the normality of the data and the independent t-test or chi-square test will be used to check the equality of means.
+To ensure the homogeneity of the two before the intervention. groups the Kolmogorov-Smirnov test will be used to check the normality of the data and the independent t-test or chi-square test will be used to check the equality of means.
 The normality of the data will be determined by the Kolmogorov-Smirnov test.
 In addition, to investigate the interaction effect and the main effects of time and group, the repeated measures analysis of variance (mixed model) test will be used.